Kaiser-Wilhelm-Denkmal

 Are there restrooms and cafes?

-Specific amenities such as restrooms and cafes near the monument are not mentioned; it is advisable to check the official website or inquire locally.
+Amenities such as restrooms and cafes are not mentioned.
+It’s advisable to check the official website or nearby attractions for facilities.

 What should I wear?